jyablonski/doqs/src/content/docs/architecture/nba_project.md

 }
 ```

-While not a true analytical DB, Postgres balances performance and cost for the project's current needs.
+Although it's an OLTP Database and not a true data warehouse, it effectively handles analytical workloads for the project while being the most cost-effective solution.

 ---